 - When assigning catalogs to a Power User, for those using content catalogs from Docebo’s Content Marketplace, Power Users cannot grant their assigned users visibility to those full content catalogs.
 Only Superadmins can manage catalog visibility for Content Marketplace catalogs.

 - It is possible to assign more than one profile to a Power User.
-He/she will inherit all of the permissions of the assigned profiles.
+They will inherit all of the permissions of the assigned profiles.

-- If a Power User is assigned to a user belonging to a branch the Power User is not assigned to, the Power User can assign the user only to one of the branches he or she is managing.
+- If a Power User is assigned to a user belonging to a branch the Power User is not assigned to, the Power User can assign the user only to one of the branches they are managing.

 - When assigning an entire set of resources to one or more Power Users (all courses, all learning plans, etc.), the assignment is considered as a dynamic sum of all the resources, which changes depending on the resources created or deleted in the platform.
 This behavior is reflected in filters too.
 For example, if you filter Power Users using the Without Learning Plans filter, the results page will never include the Power Users assigned to all learning plans, even if there is no learning plan in your platform.

-If a Power User is also a manager, he or she will have visibility over the resources (courses, learning plans, catalogs, etc.) made available to the users he or she is managing.
-As an example, when a Power User with manager permissions navigates the My Team page, he or she will be able to see the courses and the learning plans where his or her team members are enrolled, even when not directly associated to his or her profile.
+- If a Power User is also a manager, they will have visibility over the resources (courses, learning plans, catalogs, etc.) made available to the users they are managing.
+As an example, when a Power User with manager permissions navigates the My Team page, they will be able to see the courses and the learning plans where their team members are enrolled, even when not directly associated to their profile.